Loren Legarda: 2013 Senate bid, third term

-Legarda was reelected during the 2013 elections, garnering the second highest number of votes among the 12 winning senators.
-During her third term, she focused on much legislative push for various cultural and environmental bills in the Senate.
-She also chaired the Senate Committee on Environment and Natural Resource and the Senate Committee on Finance.
-Legarda reportedly persuaded former Environment Secretary Gina Lopez to accept the post she was given as she believed and knew Lopez's strong management and implementing skills in environmental conservation.
 Legarda was one of only 8 lawmakers who were in favor of Gina Lopez retaining the environment secretary post during her confirmation hearing which ousted Lopez from her position.
-She was unable to enter her vote of support or dissent on a Senate resolution which sought to condemn the controversial burial of the late dictator Ferdinand Marcos in the Libingan ng mga Bayani in November 2016.
+She was absent during the Senate resolution vote which sought to condemn the controversial burial of the late dictator Ferdinand Marcos in the Libingan ng mga Bayani in November 2016.
 She was among the 14 senators who filed a resolution urging the Supreme Court to review its ouster decision in regards to the quo warranto petition against Maria Lourdes Sereno.
-She spearheaded in the Senate the ratification of more than 10 international treaties.